All About Eddie

 Eddie released his first ever book titled Eddie Trunk’s Essential Hard Rock & Heavy Metal through Abrams Image in 2011.
 A sequel (Vol 2) was released in 2013.

 In 2014 the Eddie Trunk Podcast was launched via PodcastOne.
-The weekly podcast has become a regular weekly top 10 download on Itunes.
+The weekly podcast has become a regular weekly top 10 download on Apple Podcasts.
+It is also available free via Spotify and www.PodcastOne.com

 Eddie Trunk continues his crusade to keep radio fresh, content driven, live and exciting, and play the music he loves.
 He is currently heard on two national radio shows and seen on MTV Classic, AXS TV and various other outlets.
 He has also appeared on MTV several times and on Fox News Channel, YES Network, SNY, ESPN Radio, and worked as a freelance music journalist, boxing ring announcer, and MC for various concerts and rock events around the USA.
 He is the host of America’s biggest rock festival Rocklahoma in Pryor OK every June, as well as countless rock events on a weekly basis.
 He also tours both solo and with his TMS partners Don & Jim doing speaking engagements around the US, and has also made appearances in Brazil, Colombia, Mexico, Costa Rica and more.
 His other interests include movies and sports (NY Giants, Nets, Rangers, & Mets).
-He continues to live in NJ with his wife Jen and two children Raymond and Elizabeth, and three cats.
+He continues to live in NJ with his wife, two children, and two cats.